pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 When you enable Cloud Organization SSO, the first three methods are enabled by default.

-All the enabled authentication methods will be displayed on your customized TiDB Cloud login page, so you need to decide which authentication methods to be enabled or disabled in advance.
+All the enabled authentication methods will be displayed on your custom TiDB Cloud login page, so you need to decide which authentication methods to be enabled or disabled in advance.

 ### Decide whether to enable auto-provision